frederic-perez/AmE-dictionary/data/idioms.md

 __take a deep breath__ :three::hammer:
 __take a dive__
 __take a fit__ To become very or unreasonably angry or upset; to have an outburst of rage, frustration, or ill temper. _My mom’s going to take a fit when she sees what happened to the car!_ _I was so embarrassed when Danny started taking a fit in the grocery store._
+__take a haircut__ A reduction in value.
+To accept a loss on a return of a financial investment. _The new interest rate hike means that many investors will be forced to take a haircut on their largest assets in the coming fiscal year._
 __take a hike__ __1__ Literally, to go on a hike. __2__ By extension, to get out of here; to go away; to get lost.
 Usually used as an imperative. _Listen, I don’t want to buy any, so why don’t you just take a hike and leave me alone!_
 __take a leak__ :three: _vulgar slang_ To urinate.
 (Crude.
 Use caution with the topic.
 Usually in reference to a male.) _Could you pull over?
 I need to take a leak._
 __take a load off (one’s feet)__ To sit down and rest one’s feet; to relax.
 (Usually said as a suggestion.) _Why don’t you go take a load off for a while, and I’ll fix dinner for tonight?_